 Reasonable accommodation is also abundant, and you can book one of the friendly hotels in the area, like Downtown Cheyenne.

 Hole-in-the-Wall is a mountain pass in Wyoming.
 The key was named for a narrow gap in a rock wall.
 Back in the day, the outlaw’s Hole-in-the-Wall Gang and Butch Cassidy’s Wild Bunch and others would meet at this location and nearby log cabin to hide from the law.

-Now, this log cabin is preserved at the Old Trail Town museum in Cody, Wyoming.
+This log cabin is now preserved at the Old Trail Town Museum in Cody, Wyoming.
 This is one of the most significant Wyoming landmarks in the history of the Old Wild West.
-And as such, history enthusiasts will find the place quite charming.
+As such, history enthusiasts will find the place quite charming.